 What type of circle practitioner you want to be

 How circle could be used in your place of work, as part of your activism, or in your community

 The cost of our training is £375 (+VAT) per person

 We can create a bespoke programme of training and optional on-going supervision to bring circle to your organisation.
 From training your teams to helping you build and start a programme of work.
 Whether you want to work in-person or online, we can help you add circle to the ways in which your organisation operates.

 Choose from online or in-person training to bring circle to your work.
 Join a community of colleagues as we work through the learning and practice it takes to become a circle practitioner.

 If you'd like to join us for our next training register with us now:

 If you're curious about circle but haven't had the chance to experience it yet, join us for one of our lunchtime or weekend online circles.

 By Nina Burrowes

-So let me tell you the story of circle, for me as an individual, and us as an organisation.
+So let me tell you our story with circle.
+A story for me as an individual and us as an organisation.